Federated Learning in the Age of Foundation Models

 09:00 – 09:30 Registration

-09:30 – 10:10 Keynote Talk 1: Federated Learning and Transfer Learning in the Context of Continual Learning and LLM, by Qiang Yang
+09:30 – 10:10 Keynote Talk 1: Trustworthy Federated Learning: Research and Applications, by Qiang Yang

 10:10 – 10:40 Keynote Talk 2: Advancing Time Series Sensor Data Analytics: Harnessing Federated Learning and Foundation Models, by Xiaoli Li